Responsible Finance: How European Regulations Are Charting a Positive Course

 To achieve its objective, the directive relies on three key changes regarding the disclosure of non-financial information.
 First, it provides that:

-“Companies will be required to disclose detailed information on their material risks, opportunities, and impacts related to social, environmental, and governance issues, in accordance with the ‘double materiality’ principle.”
+"Companies will be required to disclose detailed information on their risks, opportunities, and material impacts related to social, environmental, and governance issues, based on the principle of 'double materiality.'"

-Thus, two perspectives are considered: the risks to the company and the company’s impact.
-The disclosure of this information will enable financial actors to prepare their reports using a “double materiality” approach: the financial impact of ESG criteria on portfolios and the impact of portfolios on ESG areas.
+Thus, two perspectives are considered: risks to the company and the company’s impacts.
+The disclosure of this information will enable financial stakeholders to prepare their reports using a “double materiality” approach: the financial impacts of ESG criteria on portfolios and the impacts of portfolios on ESG areas.

-This is consistent with the requirement, set forth in the Sustainable Finance Disclosure Regulation (SFDR) of November 27, 2019, to take into account the main negative sustainability impacts associated with financial products (contribution to climate change, harm to biodiversity, water pollution, gender discrimination, etc.).
+This is consistent with the requirement, set forth in the November 27, 2019 regulation known as the “SFRD” (Sustainable Finance Disclosure Regulation), to take into account the main negative sustainability impacts associated with financial products (contribution to climate change, harm to biodiversity, water pollution, gender discrimination, etc.).

 The second change is that the CSRD introduces another measure to promote transparency by establishing mandatory disclosure standards for sustainability reporting.
 Previously, companies enjoyed considerable freedom because the EU had limited itself to proposing voluntary guidelines.
-Going forward, the European Commission will select the mandatory indicators based on proposals from the European Financial Reporting Advisory Group (EFRAG), a non-profit association under Belgian law.
-This framework must demonstrate its resistance to lobbying and avoid creating an administrative burden for companies.
+Going forward, the European Commission will select the mandatory indicators based on proposals from the European Financial Reporting Advisory Group (EFRAG), a nonprofit organization incorporated under Belgian law.
+This framework will need to demonstrate its resistance to lobbying and avoid creating an administrative burden for companies.

-Finally, the third major change is that the CSRD requires sustainability reporting information to be audited.
-This regulation tightens the previous rules, as the earlier directive left it up to each Member State to make such an audit mandatory.
-On this point, France had already introduced such an audit in 2010, under the so-called Grenelle 2 law, through the role of the independent third-party body (OTI).
+Finally, the third major change is that the CSRD requires sustainability reporting information to be audited going forward.
+The regulation tightens the previous legal framework, as the prior directive left it up to each Member State to mandate such an audit.
+In this regard, France had already introduced such an audit in 2010, under the so-called Grenelle 2 law, through the role of the independent third-party organization (OTI).
 As a result, French companies and auditors now have extensive experience and a comparative advantage at the European Union level.

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]